cz0479y/next16-commerce/STEPS.md

 - I want to hide the excess categories if theres many.
 Let's do some RSC gymnastics.
 Use ShowMore client wrapper and React.Children to maintain our separation of concerns, and reusability of the Categories component.
 Mark the boundary.
 - Extracting client logic to smaller client components, like this search.
 - Showcase all boundaries.
 Donut pattern can be used for anything like this, i.e Carousels and more.

-## Blocking calls and suspense usage -> Identify blocking and fix with layouts: app/user/page.tsx

-- Notice this user page is very slow.
-The discounts and saved products are locked inside this page.
-- Notice blocking in the network tab.
-The entire page is blocked on the user data.
-This is a common problem.
-It's really hard to know where the blocking is coming from.
-- Many ways to fix it, extract to a UserProfile component.
-We can also utilize more of the app router to simplify this.
-- Use a layout.tsx to parallel fetch this while keeping everything readable.
-Now it's no longer blocked.
-Layouts are helpful to minimize the skeletons we need to duplicate code to create.
-When possible, don't suspend the layout, just the data.
-- Identify blocking in the network tab, this time it's the sneaky Discounts.
-Suspense boundary here.
-Export skeleton makes it reusable.
-- See the streaming in network tab and improved perceived performance as well as actual performance.
-- We fixed it, but it's really hard to know where the blocking is coming from.
-Let's see later how we can improve this.

 ## Discuss dynamic issues